kmiyashiro/grunt-mocha/README.md

     all: [ 'test/**/!(test2).html' ],

     // Runs 'test/test2.html' with specified mocha options.
-    // This variant auto-includes 'mocha-helper.js' so you do not have
+    // This variant auto-includes 'bridge.js' so you do not have
     // to include it in your HTML spec file.
 Instead, you must add an
     // environment check before you run `mocha.run` in your HTML.
     test2: {

         // Test files
-        src: [ 'test/test2.html' ],
+        src: [ 'example/test/test2.html' ],
+        options: {
             // mocha options
-        options: {
+            mocha: {
                 ignoreLeaks: false,
                 grep: 'food'
             },

             // Indicates whether 'mocha.run()' should be executed in
-        // 'mocha-helper.js'
+            // 'bridge.js'.
+If you include `mocha.run()` in your html spec, you
+            // must wrap it in a conditional check to not run if it is opened
-        //
+            // in PhantomJS, see example/test/test2.html
-        // NOTE: If you use AMD, you should not use this and just add a call to
-        // `mocha.run` after you load the specs
             run: true
         }
     }
+}
 ```

 ### Vanilla JS

+#### Option 1 (recommended)

-- Write mocha task description in grunt config using full format and specify `run: true` option (see `example/grunt.js` for details);
+- Write mocha task description in grunt config using and specify `run: true` option (see `example/grunt.js` for details);
 - Check for PhantomJS `userAgent` in a test html file and run tests only in a real browser (see `example/test/test2.html` for details).

-In this case you shouldn't include `mocha-helper.js` (it will be included automatically) and tests will be run from `mocha-helper.js`.
+In this case you shouldn't include `bridge.js` (it will be included automatically) and tests will be run from `bridge.js`.

+#### Option 2

-Alternatively, include `mocha-helper.js` from `tasks/mocha` after you include `mocha.js` and run `mocha.setup` in your HTML file.
+Alternatively, include `bridge.js` from `tasks/phantomjs` after you include `mocha.js` and run `mocha.setup` in your HTML file.
 The helper will override `mocha.setup` if it detects PhantomJS.
 See `example/test/test.html`.

 ### AMD